 Ever been in an ethics related argument with someone where you cannot seem to find any common ground?
-Start with these six principles of individual dignity and rights in order to provide yourself with a firm basis for the value, dignity, and worth of the human person.
+Start with these six principles of individual dignity and rights in order to provide yourself with a firm basis for expressing the dignity and worth of a person.
 Scholars recognize that it does little good to debate issues such as slavery and abortion without foundational principles to justify which position is better or worse.

 In this illuminating article, Fr.
 Spitzer gives us six principles that form the rational and moral basis for ethical decision making.
 You’ll see that it was reasoning based on these principles that led to the end of slavery and other injustices in Europe and the Americas.